EmilJoshSanon/effective-ownership/README.md

 ### Introduction

-This repo is a showcasing of how the effective ownership in complex ownership structures can be calculated.
+This repo is a showcasing of how the effective ownership in complex ownership structures can be calculated using recursive functions.

 ### Methodology